 The game takes place in The Kingdom of Bowtudgel, which is ostensibly medieval, but really isn’t.
 In the same way that the Flintstones are the “modern stone-age family”; Bowtudgel is the “modern medieval kingdom”.

-The full game isn’t done yet, but you can download a demo of the first level from IndieDB.
+You can download the old demo of the first level for free from IndieDB.

 The Playthroughs, or, The Spoilers